lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/3_Lesson_3/animations-images.md

 }
 ```

 In the case of method two, we first have to indicate the folder that the image is located in, then the image.
 We will need ot specify any sub-folders as well, marking each level with a `/`.
-If your image isn't in a folder, then just typing `loadImages(filename.extention);` would work.
-You also need to specify the extention of the file. using .jpeg or .png files are recommended for this unit.
+If your image isn't in a folder, then just typing `loadImages(filename.extension);` would work.
+You also need to specify the extension of the file. using .jpeg or .png files are recommended for this unit.

+Once you have loaded an image to a sprite, the sprite will automatically resize itself to match the dimensions of the image.
+This will automatically update whenever the image or animation changes so you don't have to worry about that at all!

 ---